 - Coach approach to supervision

-- Better understand the supervisor role and improved confidence at implementing the role
+- Better understand the competencies of the supervisor role and improved confidence in implementing the role

-- Increased comfort at holding difficult conversations, including corrective feedback
+- Increase comfort at holding a range of conversations, including developmental feedback

 Feedback from Previous Participants